-Check-in: Thursday, July 14 6:00 - 9:00 PM Weigh-In: Friday, July 15 11:00 AM - 12:00 PM Judging: Saturday, July 16 6:00 PM
+Check-in: Thursday, July 20, 6:00 to 8:00 PM Weigh-In: Friday, July 21, 11:00 AM to 12:00 Noon Judging: Saturday, July 22, 6:00 PM

-Co-Superintendents: Tony Borg, Ryan Parker
+Superintendent: Noah McLaughlin Assistant Superintendents: Tony Borg, Ryan Parker

-- 1. Each exhibitor is limited to 2 market beef - 2.
+- 1. Each exhibitor is limited to 2 market beef. - 2.
 All Market Beef (Steers, Heifers and Dairy) must be tagged and weighed on the designated weigh-in/tagging day. - 3.
 Market Beef Must weigh a minimum of 950 pounds to be eligible to show for Grand and Reserve Grand Market Beef.
 Animals not making weight will show in an underweight class and not be eligible for Grand or Reserve Grand Market Beef. - 4.
-All market animals will be mouthed and they must have baby teeth in place at check-in. - 5.
-Market Beef will be shown by weight and not by breed.
+All market animals will be mouthed and they must have baby teeth in place at check-in. - Market Beef will be shown by weight and not by breed.
 Champions and Reserve Champions in the light, middle and heavy weight divisions will show for Grand and Reserve Grand Champion of the Market Beef Division. - 6.
-If you plan to sell a Market Beef at the Livestock Auction, you must enter for the sale by the respective deadline.
-Refer to Livestock Sale section - 7.
 Market Heifers must be open (not bred).